IBM/event-automation/_eem_11.8/02-installing/07-installing-egw-k8s.md

 1. In the {{site.data.reuse.eem_name}} UI navigation pane, click **Administration > Event Gateways**.
 2. Click **Add gateway**.
 3. Select the **Kubernetes Deployment** tile, then click **Next**.
-4. Provide the configuration properties for your gateway.
+4. {: #ui-details}Provide the configuration properties for your gateway.

     You must provide these properties to be able to generate the YAML:
     - **Gateway group**: Create or specify an existing [gateway group](../../about/key-concepts#gateway-group) for your new gateway.